andreivarga36/HotelBookingService/README.md

   - Use the **Delete** endpoint in order to delete a booking from database.
 If the booking is succesfully deleted, **NoContent** message wil be displayed.
 If the booking is not found in database, **NotFound** message will be displayed.

-  - Use the **GetAll** in order to receive all bookings registred in database.
+  - Use the **GetAll** endpoint in order to receive all bookings registred in database.

 #### Technologies and Tools Used: